cybervenom01/backup-in-style/README.md

 for technical users and small businesses that need a no-nonsense solution to automate routine backups while maintaining full control over the processes.

+Whether you're managing personal systems or business infrastructure, Backup In Style offer a dependable foundation with room to grow - built with clarity, security, and extensibility in mind.

 ## Features

 - Interactive and user-friendly